2025–26 S.C. Braga season

-The 2025–26 season is the 105th season in the history of Sporting Clube de Braga, and the club's 33rd consecutive season in the top flight of Portuguese football.
-In addition to the domestic league, the club is participating in the Taça de Portugal, Taça da Liga and UEFA Europa League.
+The 2025–26 season was the 105th season in the history of Sporting Clube de Braga, and the club's 33rd consecutive season in the top flight of Portuguese football.
+In addition to the domestic league, the club participated in the Taça de Portugal, Taça da Liga and UEFA Europa League.

 Season summary

-This is the first season with manager Carlos Vicens at the helm, having joined the club on 28 May 2025, signing a three-year contract.
+This was the first season with manager Carlos Vicens at the helm, having joined the club on 28 May 2025, signing a three-year contract.

 On 23 July 2025, Braga announced that they had agreed a fee with Barcelona to sign Pau Víctor for €12 million plus €3 million in potential add-ons.
 The fee represented a club record transfer paid by Braga.

 On 28 August 2025, Braga qualified for the league stage of the UEFA Europa League, following a 9–1 aggregate win over Lincoln Red Imps in the play-off round.